ibrahimnadra/GCP_TF_workshop-nadra-ibrahim/day2/SecondAssignment.md

 ---

-## Enforced the principle of the least privilege in role assignments
+## Task 3.
+Enforced the principle of the least privilege in role assignments
 - Created a custom role with only the necessary permissions for viewing Compute Engine instances and the logs, to avoid over-privileging.
 - Created an IAM policy that grants the custom role to a specific test user, ensuring they can only view VM instances without modification rights.
 - Created a service account for a VM with restricted permissions, allowing it to interact with Compute Engine resources following the least privilege principle.